 Established in 1923, Pipe Spring National Monument commemorates pioneer and Indian life on the southwestern frontier.
 A fresh water spring on the site provided water for farming and daily life to ancestral Indians and Kaibab Paiute for centuries.
 In 1872 a fort was built over the spring by Mormon pioneers who used the spring and surrounding rangeland for cattle and sheep ranching.

 VISITOR ACTIVITIES at Pipe Spring National Monument:

-• During the summer months, rangers and volunteers offer daily talks and demonstrations.
+• During the summer months, rangers, interns, and volunteers offer daily talks and demonstrations.